swrp/CYBR8420-SemesterProject/Docs/Project-Proposal.md

 *	Role (named set of permission)
 *	User

 _Node/Client Authentication & Channel Encryption_: Encryption of data transmitted over the wire and certificate-based node authentication.
-This is achieved by configuring IP filters.
+This can be enhanced by configuring IP filters.

 _Auditing_: Logs almost all activities that take place in the system so as to assist analysis in case of anomalies.